François Capois: Battle of Vertières

-Observing this, Rochambeau and his men shouted: "Bravo! bravo! bravo!"
+Observing this, Rochambeau and his men shouted: "Bravo!
+Bravo!
+Bravo!".
 The firing in the fort ceased.
 Suddenly, the battle was still.
-A French staff officer mounted his horse and rode toward the intrepid Capois-la-Mort.
-With a great voice he shouted: "General Rochambeau sends compliments to the general who has just covered himself with such glory!"
-Then he saluted the Haitian warriors, returned to his position and the fight resumed.
+A French staff officer mounted his horse and rode toward Capois and shouted: "The captain-general sends compliments to the general who has just covered himself with such glory!".
+Then he saluted the rebels, returned to his position and the fighting resumed.

-The next morning, a French officer followed by his companions led to the headquarters of the Haitian army a horse caparisoned, and delivered him with these words: "The Captain-general (Rochambeau) offers this horse as a mark of admiration to the "black Achilles" to replace the one of his that the French army regrets having killed."
+The next morning, a French officer followed by his companions led to the headquarters of the rebel army a horse caparisoned, and delivered him with these words: "The captain-general offers this horse as a mark of admiration to the black Achilles to replace the one of his that the French army regrets having killed".

 Death

-On October 8, 1806, Capois was on his way to Cap-Haïtien when, near Limonade, he rode into a trap set for him, and was killed by assassins on the orders of Henri Christophe.
+On October 8, 1806, Capois was on his way to Cap-Haïtien, near Limonade, he rode into a trap set for him, and was killed by assassins on the orders of Henri Christophe.